Resources at the Hayes Research Library

 Explore the Hayes Research Library catalog of 55,000+ items, including books, articles, pamphlets and other materials.

 The Perkins Archives has extensive digital and physical collections documenting the evolution of the fields of knowledge associated with blindness and deafblindness, as well as the gradual inclusion of people with visual impairments into the mainstream of American life.
 Learn about Samuel Gridley Howe, Laura Bridgman, Anne Sullivan, Helen Keller and others.

 The Hayes Research Library has created guides on a variety of topics including resources for parents of children with visual impairments, bibliographies about Helen Keller and subject guides for historical researchers and practitioners.

 We love to help K-12 students with projects like National History Day.
 Ask us about Laura Bridgman, Anne Sullivan, Helen Keller, braille or other historical topics.

-- Directory of Massachusetts Agencies Serving Individuals Who Are Blind is a searchable list of services for persons who are blind or visually impaired in Massachusetts.
-The Directory search from the American Foundation for the Blind lists a variety of resources and can be searched by state or province as well as type of service.
+The Directory of Massachusetts Agencies Serving Individuals Who Are Blind is a searchable database of resources for people who are blind or visually impaired in the state.

 Please contact us if you would like to use more than five images.
 For uses other than school projects, our image use and licensing information explains the options and fees.